 The Myths About Frozen Shoulder: Truths You Need to Know about it.

 The term “Frozen Shoulder” is one many people have come across, but despite its familiarity, several myths surround this condition.
 Before diving into myths about frozen shoulder and clearing them up, it’s essential to first understand what frozen shoulder really means.
-Check out the video by Dr. Preetesh Choudhary on Frozen Shoulder.
+Check out the video by the best orthopedic doctor in Indore, Dr. Preetesh Choudhary on Frozen Shoulder.

 Frozen Shoulder typically develops in three stages: